 Portugal Country Report

 Portugal’s benign social climate, low crime rate, and high security standards mean that it offers a generally positive operational environment.
 The country continues to benefit from previous reforms that aimed to improve education levels, contain nominal wage growth, reduce public-sector bureaucracy, improve infrastructure, and expedite the creation and closure of companies.
 Excessive bureaucracy remains a problem, however, as does corruption in public works contracts.
-The PS’s partial rollbacks of austerity and privatisation have reduced the likelihood of widespread industrial action, although isolated sectoral strikes over wages and conditions continue to affect ports, marine cargo, and the public sector.
+The PS’s rollback of austerity and privatisation have reduced the likelihood of widespread industrial action, although isolated sectoral strikes over wages and conditions continue to affect ports, marine cargo, railways, and the public sector.

 The risk of inter-state war is likely to remain low.
 The country’s principal diplomatic disputes are with neighbouring Spain over uninhabited islands in the Atlantic (Olivenza and the Savage Islands; known as ‘Ilhas Selvagens’ in Portuguese), fishing rights, and environmental concerns.
 Nonetheless, the strong ongoing commercial relationship between the two, coupled with their shared membership of the EU and NATO, mean any disputes are highly likely to be addressed at the political and diplomatic levels rather than through armed conflict.
-Beyond Europe, Portugal’s ties with its former colonies are likely to remain stable overall.
+Beyond Europe, Portugal’s ties with its former colonies including Angola are likely to remain stable overall.

 Vaccinations required to enter the country